basmik/load-forecasting/README.md

 # Electricity Load Forecasting

-A professional-grade project for forecasting electricity demand using statistical and machine learning methods.
+A project for forecasting electricity demand using statistical and machine learning methods.